Target State

 from cocoindex.connectors import localfs

-# Declare the directory target state, get a DirTarget
+# Mount a directory target, get a ready-to-use DirTarget

 dir_target.declare_file(filename="output.html", content=html)